-- Quito (Ecuador) amended a local ordinance to strengthen action against sexual harassment in public spaces. - Egypt's Ministry of Housing, Utilities and Urban Development adopted women's safety audits to ensure a gender approach to urban planning. - Rwanda's Gender Monitoring Office launched their own training on the prevention of sexual harassment against women in public transportation. - Port Moresby (Papua New Guinea) established vendors associations in their safe market programme, with 50% representation of women in executive positions.
+- Quito (Ecuador) amended a local ordinance to strengthen action against sexual harassment in public spaces.
+In 2016, the municipality adopted the Safe City Programme as an emblematic programme with strategies, interventions and a budget allocation. - Egypt's Ministry of Housing, Utilities and Urban Development adopted women's safety audits to ensure a gender approach to urban planning. - Rwanda's Gender Monitoring Office launched their own training on the prevention of sexual harassment against women in public transportation.